Farratto/WalkThisWay/README.md

 ### Change Log

+* v3.3.4: FIXED: ruleset update broke using Dash more than once.
+Changed reported versioning for new FG launcher.
 * v3.3.3: FIXED: main script name MovementManager renamed to StepManager because SavageWorlds ruleset uses that name.
 * v3.3.2: FIXED: rounded speeds were sometimes rounded incorrectly.
 * v3.3.1: FIXED: Stable condition was flagged as a root.
 Support added for SavageWorlds-based rulesets to include inches and correct conversions for those rulesets.
 New option to set rounding on creature speeds, default unchanged at 1/2 grid